-In special ships like navy, cruise, ropax and ferries, the main amount of interior panels can be built from thin plates – target being 3-4 mm.
-By decreasing of material thickness the length of welds is increasing – more stiffeners and more butt welds.
-Preparation for weld edges must achieve machining tolerances to able the success in welding – poor edge preparation cannot be corrected by welding.
-Welding process must be controlled on-line to keep the heat input on the optimum level to avoid deformations.
-For secondary elements like T-beams and Bulkheads the same laws apply – dimension tolerances must be under control all the time.
+In special ships like navy, cruise, ropax, and ferries, the main amount of interior panels can be built from thin plates – the target being 3-4 mm.
+By decreasing material thickness the length of welds is increasing – more stiffeners and more butt welds.
+Preparation for weld edges must achieve machining tolerances to able succeed in welding – poor edge preparation cannot be corrected by welding.
+The welding process must be controlled on-line to keep the heat input on the optimum level to avoid deformations.
+For secondary elements like T-beams and Bulkheads, the same laws apply – dimension tolerances must be under control all the time.

 The production from the cutting to the block assembly must be under good dimensional control and all work phases must be predictable.
-Interfaces to and from MES system, even up to the 3D design system, thanks to digitalization are available.
-By digitalization it is possible to run panel lines nearly fully automated and also to gain high level of productivity with on-line feedback.
+Interfaces to and from the MES system, even up to the 3D design system, thanks to digitalization are available.
+By digitalization, it is possible to run panel lines nearly fully automated and also to gain a high level of productivity with on-line feedback.

 Advanced T-beam manufacturing line.

-During past years Pemamek has developed and made full set of machinery and HMI to support the thin material steel production together with world’s leading yards in navy and cruise shipbuilding.
-Fast material handling with minimum operator interfering, material preparation, automatic material dimension control, WPS process control, operation free welding processes, quality control and communications with superior MES systems.
+During past years Pemamek has developed and made a full set of machinery and HMI to support the thin material steel production together with the world’s leading yards in navy and cruise shipbuilding.
+Fast material handling with minimum operator interfering, material preparation, automatic material dimension control, WPS process control, operation free welding processes, quality control, and communications with superior MES systems.

-To ensure productivity and quality also in the end of production line, T-beam assembly and T-beam welding stations need to be established and automated.
+To ensure productivity and quality also at the end of the production line, T-beam assembly and T-beam welding stations need to be established and automated.
 This is something that differs from the existing traditional panel lines.

 Research & Development in LHAW and GMAW

-The latest research and development have been the integration of Lincoln Electric high-end welding processes together with PEMA’s high quality welding technology.
-For plates one-sided butt welding with single pass, PEMA has developed a process library for laser-hybrid welding to cover plate thicknesses from 4 mm up to 25 mm for high strength steel.
-Nominal workcycle for normal thin panels within 20-25 m plate length is around 30 minutes.
+The latest research and development have been the integration of Lincoln Electric’s high-end welding processes together with PEMA’s high-quality welding technology.
+For plates one-sided butt welding with a single pass, PEMA has developed a process library for laser-hybrid welding to cover plate thicknesses from 4 mm up to 25 mm for high strength steel.
+The nominal work cycle for normal thin panels within 20-25 m plate length is around 30 minutes.

 For stiffener ﬁllet welding, the high quality is achievable with LHAW or advanced MAG process.
-With LHAW process the welding speed ~2-3 m/min and with advanced MAG ~1.5-2 m/min can be achieved.
-According to chosen profile handling configuration and amount of welding heads, the cycle time in this process per profile is changing from 6 to 15 minutes.
+With the LHAW process, the welding speed ~2-3 m/min and with advanced MAG ~1.5-2 m/min can be achieved.
+According to the chosen profile handling configuration and amount of welding heads, the cycle time in this process per profile is changing from 6 to 15 minutes.

-Using the high speed Lincoln welding GMAW/MCAW process for secondary elements together with PEMA WeldControl 200 robot on-line programming and controlling software, we are again step ahead to control the productivity and quality of thin panel production.
+Using the high-speed Lincoln welding GMAW/MCAW process for secondary elements together with PEMA WeldControl 200 robot on-line programming and controlling software, we are again stepping ahead to control the productivity and quality of thin panel production.